ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/user_guide/sim_user_guide/components/spawner.rst

 The PreRunSpawner is responsible for populating the scenery/world with Common-Agents before the simulator starts.
 This Spawner only acts once before the simulator starts and not during the simulation run.
-The PreRunSpawner needs a list of SpawnPoints that define where it will spawn agents and a list of weighted :ref:`components_trafficgroups` that defines the type and parameters of the spawned agents.
+The PreRunSpawner needs a list of SpawnZones that define where it will spawn agents and a list of weighted :ref:`components_trafficgroups` that defines the type and parameters of the spawned agents.
-The SpawnPoints have the following parameters:
+The SpawnZones have the following parameters:

 .. table::
    :class: tight-table